 - All the required attachments have been completely and legibly attached to this form.

-- I have kept the copy of this form and attachments thereto, in my records for the further reference.
+- I have kept a copy of this form and attachments thereto, in my records for further reference.

 - It is understood that I shall be liable for the action under section 448 of The Companies Act, 2013 for the wrong certification if found at my stage.